-Mental imaging in which a speaker vividly pictures himself or herself giving a successful presentation.
+Mental imaging in which a speaker vividly pictures himself or herself giving a successful presentation. die," their classmates are surprised.
+To them the speaker looked calm and assured.

 Knowing this should make it easier for you to face your listeners with confidence.
 As one student stated after watching a videotape of her first classroom speech, "I was amazed at how calm I looked.
 I assumed everyone would be able to see how scared I was, but now that I know they can't, I won't be nearly so nervous in the future.
 It really helps to know that you look in control even though you may not feel that way."